Studio Sindone

 - Discussion

-The presence of the Sacred Shroud in France in 1353 is historically certain, and known is also the itinerary from there to Turin, where it still is.(1) It was ever since thought to be a mortuary linen cloth.
-Bearing the image of a man's corpse with several signs consistent with the Passion suffered by Jesus Christ, it looks surprisingly similar to the one that for many centuries had been exposed to the worshippers' veneration every friday in the church of St. Mary's in the Constantinople district of Blacherne.
-Among the illustrious visitors to whom the Byzantine emperors exhibited it between 1171 and 1203 were William, Chancellor of the Kingdom of Jerusalem and archbishop of Tyre, and the king of Jerusalem Almeric.
-From there it disappeared in that tragic 1204, when the city fell to the Knights of the IV Crusade and was heavily ransacked.
+Among the illustrious visitors to whom the Byzantine emperors exhibited it between 1171 and 1203 were William, Chancellor of the Kingdom of Jerusalem and archbishop of Tyre, and Almeric the king of Jerusalem.
+But from Constantinople the Shroud disappeared in that tragic 1204, when the city fell to the Knights of the IV Crusade and was heavily ransacked.
 Many objects of great devotional and artistic value were then robbed ant taken to Europe by the conquerors as war trophies.
-Though not historically proved, it's nevertheless certain that the same lot was met also by that linen, as the holiest relic of Christendom.
-Isn't it then possible, that the shrouds of Turin and Constantinople are the same one?
+Although not historically proved, it's likely that the same fate has befell also by that linen, as the holiest relic of Christendom.
+Isn't it then possible, that the hrouds of Turin and of Constantinople are the same one?
 Many and convincing arguments are clearly in favour.(2)

-What is known of the precious linen cloth of Constantinople before it appeared in that city?
-Suggestive is the story of Edessa (the present Turkish town of Urfa), then in Syria and one of the first Christian churches, founded according to the tradition by the disciple Thaddeus.(3) A manytime folded up linen known as the Edessa mandillon (mandylion or mandillon, in greek "μανδύλιoν"), with the suffering Christ's visage represented on its cover face, is a crossing of legend and tradition hinting to its appearance there in very old times through uncertain ways.
-For many centuries it was hidden in a niche of the city walls for fear of plunderers and desecrators.(4) In 944 Edessa, fallen to the Muslims in the VII° century, was reconquered from the Arabic by the Byzantine general John Curcas who, having discovered the mandillon, took it along to Constantinople.
-If all this is true, the linen of Edessa, Constantinople and Turin could be considered as a unique object with reasonable certainty (Rambaud and Runciman).
-These historic researches and many others of the kind still on the way, seem us of great speculative intrest but of very little importance in the end, since bound for nowhere.
-In fact, should they even conclude that the Turin Shroud already existed at Jesus' times, this would never prove it is really the one cited by the four evangelists.(5) That is is why, we confine them in marginal notes.
+Perhaps because of persecution, to protect from plunderers and desecrators, the Mandylion was hidden - and probably forgotten for many centuries - in a niche of the city walls and it was found again on VI century.(4) In VII century Edessa fallen to the Muslims and was reconquered from the Arabic by the Byzantine general John Curcas (Kurkas) who got the Mandylion, took it along to Constantinople where he was welcomed by the jubilant crowd.
+If all this is true, the linen of Edessa, Constantinople and Turin could be considered as the same object with reasonable certainty (Rambaud and Runciman).
+These historic researches and many others of the kind, still on the way, seem us of great speculative intrest but of very little importance in the end, since bound for nowhere.
+In fact, should they even conclude that the Turin Shroud already existed at Jesus' times, this would never prove it is really the one cited by the four evangelists.(5) That is why, we confine them in marginal notes.
 So, we have to go another way through.
 Indeed, neither history nor faith are able to bring forth that identification.
 Only science can, scanning throughout the misteries hidden in the linen cloth and the image on it.

 Notes

 (1) Unknown is how, in 1349, the Shroud became property of King Philip II of France (see also note 2).
-One year later, on his death-bed, he bequeathed it to his faithful esquire Geoffrey the Count of Charny and lord of Lirey, a little village in the Champaigne Region, perhaps in reward for his taking sides in the war against England.
-It is just in the year 1350 that we fix the "official" entry of the Shroud of Turin into history.
-During the Hundred Years' War, Margaret, the Geoffrey's grand-daughter, took it off from the canons of Lirey, to whom it had been entrusted, and to safeguard it from plunderers and damaging put it in safe in her husband's castle.
-In 1452, she refused to hand it over again to the canons who claimed their rights on it, and sent it to Chambéry to a cousin, Anne, daughter of the king of Cyprus and wife of the Duke of Savoy Louis I. Two years later, Pope Sistus IV granted the Duke permission to build a chapel for the Shroud in his capital-city Chambéry, and with the bull Romanus Pontifex in 1506 Pope Julius II allowed the Christians to venerate the Shroud as a holy relic.
-On the Holy Saturday of 1503, the linen was taken to the near town of Bourg-en-Bresse to be shown to the Archduke Philip le Beux of Austria, there on a trip.
-Back stadily in Chambéry after several public ostensions throughout France, between 3rd and 4th Dec.
-1532 the Shroud was hardly rescued from a fire that destroyed the wooden chapel where it was kept.
-Due to the flames and the water of extinction, the linen, then twelve times folded on itself in a casket, was only little damaged.
-When inspected stretched out, it disclosed the presence of sixteen large and twelve lesser holes, later mended by the Clares Sisters of that city.
-In 1578 the Duke Emmanuel Philibert made the transfer of Shroud from Chambéry to Turin to shorten as possible the pilgrinage of Milan's Archbishop, Carlo Borromeo, who had vowed to go to France on foot to venerate the Shroud as a sign of thanksgiving to God for having released the city of Milan from the plague.
-And in Turin it remained: til 1694 in the chapel of the Royal Palace, then inside the Cathedral, then in the Chapel of the Shroud built ad hoc within that apse.
-There it was kept until 1997 when, luckily retrieved from an arson, was placed again inside the Cathedral, where still now is.
-In 1983 Humbert II of Savoy, the last King of Italy, donated it to the Holy See (source of point 1 was mostly from O'Connell's book).
+One year later, on his death-bed, he bequeathed it to his faithful esquire, Geoffrey, the Count of Charny and lord of Lirey, a little village in the Champaigne Region, perhaps in reward for his taking sides in the war against England.
+So, it is just in the year 1350 that we fix the "official" entry of the Shroud of Turin into history.
+During the Hundred Years' War, Margaret, the Geoffrey's grand-daughter, took off the Shroud from the canons of Lirey, to whom it had been entrusted, and in order to safeguard it from plunderers and damaging, she put it in safe in her husband's castle.
+In 1452, she refused to hand it over again to the canons who claimed their rights on it, and sent it to Chambéry to a cousin, Anne, daughter of the king of Cyprus and wife of the Duke of Savoy Louis I.

-(3) Intresting, but little reliable is the Byzantine historian from the XIII-XIV century Nicephorus Xantopulo Callisto (ca 1256 - ca 1335) - and his Greek sources of the IV-VI centuries - in his book translated in Latin under the title Nicephori Callisti Xanthopuli scriptoris vere Catholici, Ecclesiasticae historiae libri decem & octo, Basileae per Ioannes Issi 1551, given at work by the translator.
-In the II volume, chapter VII, we read that the disciple Thaddeus, one of the Seventy, was sent by the apostle Thomas to Edessa to start preaching there the Gospel.
-Agarus, the king of the city, charged a skilled artist to go for Jesus and paint his portrait.
-The artist went and standing in a high place he tried out his task but couldn't, since the divine brightness and grace shining on Jesus' face prevented him from.
-Realizing it, the Saviour took a linen cloth with his own image already imprinted and sent it to Agarus.
-It was by sure a selfimpressed portrait ("picturam scilicet άυτόματον", the last word untranslated in the Latin text).
 The features of Christ and of His Mother were taken also to the Persian King.
 It is in fact said, that he as well, moved by ardent faith, had sent a skilful painter to Jesus, who gave him a selfportrait and a portraite of his mother painted by himself.
 All these facts were deduced from documents and the archives of Edessa City, at that time ruled by a King.
 In volume XV, chapter XIII, we read: Pulcheria (399-453, sister of the emperor Theodosius II and she herself Roman Empress of the Orient after his death) founded the church of Blacherne to keep the image of Mary painted by the evangelist Luke.
-In chapter XXIII we find the mantle of the Virgin Mary laid in the round and spired church (in rotundo atque acuminato templo) called Blacherne, in the city suburb bearing this name.
-Lastly, in chapter XVI, volume XVII, Edessa is described as marvellous ("mirifica") and by voice and people believe governed ("supra opinionen & fidem omnium gesta"), by the image not made by men ("non manufacta") of Our Lord God and Saviour ("servatoris") Jesus Christ.
+In chapter XXIII we find the mantle of the Virgin Mary laid in the round and spired church ("in rotundo atque acuminato templo") called Blacherne, in the city suburb bearing this name.
+Lastly, in chapter XVI, volume XVII, Edessa is described as marvellous ("mirifica") and by voice and people believe ("supra opinionem & fidem omnium") governed ("gesta"), by the image not made by men ("non manufacta") of Our Lord God and Saviour ("servatoris") Jesus Christ.
 The uneasy comparison of data and dates might suggest that the linen cloth or clothes kept for short time in Edessa had reached Constantinople already in the V century, that is half millenium before the year 944.
 In conclusion and with the due reservations on the authenticity of this text, it's difficult to believe that the "Edessa story" is bereft of any historic ground.

 (4) The Edessians feared their relic might be destroyed by the orthodox Judeans, but also by Christians: first ones felt a deep repugnance against objects somehow related with corpses, while second ones although they were allowed to represent Jesus by the the Mystic Lamb, they weren't allowed to represent the signs of Passion and cross, still retained for centuries the symbol of an infamous death.
 It was only after the Council of Constantinople of 692 that on the cross appeared Jesus alive, whereas the dead Christ became commonplace only in the X century.
-But the worst hazard for the mandilon was at first represented by the Muslims who conquered the city in the VII century, and then by the iconoclastic fury of the VIII and IX centuries.
+But the worst hazard for the mandylion was at first represented by the Muslims who conquered the city in the VII century, and then by the iconoclastic fury of the VIII and IX centuries.

 (5) Matthew, 27,59: So Joseph (from Arimatea) took the body (of Jesus) and wrapped it in a clean shroud (σινδόνι καθαρά) and put it in his own new tomb...